zqmillet/JournalAnalysis/Readme.md

 ![image](./Figures/ReviewTimeDistribution/ProceedingsOfTheIEEE.png)

+* The minimum review time is 15 Days,
+* The average review time is 162.7923 Days,
+* The maximum review time is 564 Days.

 The page number distribution of [Proceedings of the IEEE][POTI] is shown as following figure.

 ![image](./Figures/PageNumberDistribution/ProceedingsOfTheIEEE.png)

+* The minimum page number is 7,
+* The average page number is 17.4809,
+* The maximum page number is 63.

 The relationship between review time and page number of [Proceedings of the IEEE][POTI] is shown as following figure.